wolfy-online/.github/CONTRIBUTING.md

-## Contributing to wolfy.online Open Source
+## Contributing to Wolfy Open Source

 ### 1. Introduction

-wolfy.online Open Source is an engineering-focused ecosystem dedicated to building scalable, production-grade real-time systems using modular architecture and disciplined software engineering practices.
+Wolfy Open Source is an engineering-focused ecosystem dedicated to building scalable, production-grade real-time systems using modular architecture and disciplined software engineering practices.

 We welcome contributions that improve system quality, performance, maintainability, and overall architectural integrity.